Saint Olaf: Liturgical cult

-The basilica of Sant'Ambrogio e Carlo al Corso in Rome has a Chapel of St Olav.
+The basilica of Sant'Ambrogio e Carlo al Corso in Rome has a Chapel of St. Olav.
 Its altarpiece contains a painting of the saint, shown as a martyr king defeating a dragon, representing victory over his pagan past.
 It was originally a gift presented to Pope Leo XIII in 1893 for the golden jubilee of his ordination as a bishop by Norwegian nobleman and papal chamberlain Baron Wilhelm Wedel-Jarlsberg.
 The chapel was restored in 1980 and reinaugurated by Bishop John Willem Gran, bishop of the Roman Catholic Diocese of Oslo.

 In Germany, there used to be a shrine of St. Olaf in Koblenz.
 It was founded in 1463 or 1464 by Heinrich Kalteisen at his retirement home, the Dominican Monastery in the Altstadt ("Old City") neighborhood of Koblenz.
 He was the Archbishop of Nidaros in Norway from 1452 to 1458.
 When he died in 1464, he was buried in front of the shrine's altar.
 However, the shrine did not last: the Dominican Monastery was secularized in 1802 and bulldozed in 1955.
 Only the Rokokoportal ("Rococo Portal"), built in 1754, remains to mark the spot.

 In the Faroe Islands, the day of St. Olaf's death is celebrated as Ólavsøka, a nation-wide holiday.

 Recently the pilgrimage route to Nidaros Cathedral, the site of St. Olaf's tomb, has been reinstated.
 The route is known as The Pilgrim's Way (Pilegrimsleden).
-The main route, approximately 640 km long, starts in the ancient part of Oslo and heads north, along Lake Mjosa, up the Gudbrandsdal Valley, over Dovrefjell and down the Orkdal Valley, ending at Nidaros Cathedral in Trondheim.
+The main route, approximately 640 km long, starts in the ancient part of Oslo and heads north, along Lake Mjosa, up the Gudbrandsdal Valley, over Dovrefjell and down the Orkdalen Valley, ending at Nidaros Cathedral in Trondheim.
 A Pilgrim's Office in Oslo gives advice to pilgrims, and a Pilgrim Centre in Trondheim, under the aegis of the Cathedral, awards certificates to pilgrims when they complete their journeys.
 However, the relics are no longer exposed in the cathedral, and it is not sure where exactly in the cathedral crypt his remains are buried.